maechler/kurve/README.md

 # Achtung, die Kurve!
-This is an open source HTML5 implementation of the famous game also known by Curve Fever, Zatacka or simply Kurve.
+This is an open source HTML5 implementation of the famous game also known as Curve Fever, Zatacka or simply Kurve.